Water Research Teams

 Charles Rhoades, United States Forest Service

-Mike Wilkins is partnering with faculty and the U.S. Forest Service to conduct field and laboratory research to better understand water quality changes in post-fire landscapes.
-Specifically, the team will investigate ecosystem impacts of burned landscapes in beaver-generated wetlands in Colorado and Wyoming.
+Mike Wilkins partnered with CSU faculty and the U.S. Forest Service to conduct field and laboratory research to better understand water quality changes in post-fire landscapes.
+Specifically, the team investigated ecosystem impacts of burned landscapes in beaver-generated wetlands in Colorado and Wyoming.

 PI: Aditi Bhaskar | Assistant Professor, Department of Civil and Environmental Engineering